Chronic Illness Minor

 - NSG 391: Living Successfully with Chronic Illness (3 credit hours)

-Select 12 credits from the following courses.
-Students completing the Nursing Major should select 6 credits.
+Nursing Majors: Students completing the nursing major should select 6 elective credits.

 - EXED 306: Lifespan Issues for Individuals with Disabilities (3 credit hours)